emptyteeth/magisk-glider/README.md

 - turn off android private dns
 - turn off ipv6 in APN setting
-- drop your forwarder into `proxy.conf`
+- drop your forwarder into `rules.d/proxy.rule`
   - at least one forwarder is required
   - more forwarder for high availability
   - example